 Every boardroom conversation eventually circles back to one question: what’s the return?
 With autonomous agents, that question isn’t always straightforward, because the value shows up in more than one place.
 Cost savings are easy to point to, but AI automation ROI also comes from revenue lift and risk reduction.
 Ignore those, and the numbers look incomplete.

 The sensible place to begin is a baseline.
 How long does it take to resolve issues today?
-What’s the average handle time, the cost per interaction, the current churn rate?
+What’s the average handle time, the cost per interaction, and the current churn rate?
 Without a clear starting point, improvements sound more like stories than results.

 From there, focus on the right scope.
 Not every task should be automated, and forcing it often causes problems.
 Routine, high-volume tasks are usually the safest starting point.
-Keep the complex, high-stakes work with people, those situations depend on judgment.
+Keep the complex, high-stakes work with people; those situations depend on judgment.

-Once scope is clear, the gains become easier to measure.
+Once the scope is clear, the gains become easier to measure.
 Efficiency is obvious – shorter calls, fewer escalations, faster resolution.
 But boards also want to see growth.
 Did conversion rates move?
 Are fewer customers leaving?
 Did satisfaction scores shift in a way that ties back to revenue?
 Those links matter more than raw containment figures.

 There’s also risk ROI.
 Every time an autonomous system stops a compliance mistake or closes a gap in the process, it protects the business.
-Finally, weigh it against the total cost of ownership: software, integration, training, change management.
+Finally, weigh it against the total cost of ownership: software, integration, training, and change management.
 Most studies suggest payback comes within 12 to 18 months.
 After that, Autonomous agent ROI tends to accelerate as systems learn and adoption spreads.

 AI Agent ROI: Understanding the Numbers